Practice What You Preach (song)

 "Practice What You Preach" is a song by American singer-songwriter Barry White, released in 1994 by A&M Records as the first single from the singer's nineteenth studio album, The Icon Is Love (1994).
 The song was written by White, Gerald Levert and Edwin Nicholas.
-It spent three weeks at number-one on the US Billboard Hot R&B/Hip-Hop Songs chart and reached number 18 on the Billboard Hot 100.
+It spent three weeks at number-one on the US Billboard Hot R&B/Hip-Hop Songs chart and reached numbers 19 and 18 on the Cash Box Top 100 and Billboard Hot 100.
 The song became a gold record and also won a Soul Train Music Award for Best R&B/Soul Song of the Year.
 The accompanying music video was directed by Randee St. Nicholas.

 Critical reception

 Upon the release, Larry Flick from Billboard magazine wrote, "White sure hasn't lost his seductive touch—as proven vividly on this shimmering ballad from his new set, The Icon Is Love.
 He sings with tingling force, framing the track with his signature love talk.
 Collaborators Gerald Levert and Tony Nicholas keep the music contemporary and primed for instant R&B radio approval.
 We'd love to see some of today's young turks "freak" with this kind of sex appeal."
 Pan-European magazine Music & Media stated, "'Nuff said, now it's time to shake some action, demands the high priest of midnight love.
 As always, he dims the lights and puts on his most sensual coffee-brown voice.
 Hallelujah, play him!"